• Skip to content

 Understanding Thyroid Labs for Medication Prescriptions and Adjustments

-Thyroid labs, especially TSH, free T3, and free T4, are going to be critical for determining if you need to start, increase, or reduce the dose of your thyroid hormone medications, as well as if you’re on the right thyroid medications.
+Thyroid labs, especially TSH, free T3, and free T4, are critical for determining if you need to start, increase, or reduce the dose of your thyroid hormone medications, as well as if you’re on the right thyroid medications.

 Some physicians who prescribe thyroid medications will not prescribe a medication unless the TSH is above 10 μIU/mL, and will be satisfied when a person who is taking thyroid meds has a TSH under 10 μIU/mL.
 I think this is the reason why many people continue to have fatigue, cold intolerance, difficulty with weight loss, and hair loss — despite taking thyroid medications.